jeff-anderson-cscc/wiit-7340-sp2020-degrees-lab-5/README.md

 __TIP:__ When getting unit tests working, fix them one by one in order.
 Avoid moving on to the next test until all the ones above are working.

 - [ ] Get all test in `S01_WebContentControllerTests` passing by correctly implementing methods in `WebContentController`.
 Completing this should get the [menu page](http://localhost:3000/menu) working correctly.
 - [ ] Get all tests in `S02_MessageSourcePropertyTests` passing by adding internationalization support using the instruction below.
-Once this complete, the [about page](http://localhost:3000/about) to display correctly in English and Spanish.
+Once complete, the [about page](http://localhost:3000/about) should display correctly in English and Spanish.
 - [ ] Get all test in `S03_WebMenuCategoryControllerTests` passing by correctly implementing methods in `WebMenuCategoryController`.
 Once these tests are passing, the [Menu Categories](http://localhost:3000/categories) pages should work correctly.
-- [ ] Get all test in `S04_WebMenuItemTests` passing by correctly implementing methods in `WebMenuItemController`.Once these tests are passing, the [Menu Items](http://localhost:3000/items) pages should work correctly.
+- [ ] Get all tests in `S04_WebMenuItemTests` passing by correctly implementing methods in `WebMenuItemController`.
+Once these tests are passing, the [Menu Items](http://localhost:3000/items) pages should work correctly.
 - [ ] Add multilingual validation constraint messages using the instructions below.
-Test this by attempting to submit blank new menu items and menu categories.
-The field errors should show English or Spanish, depending on your browser settings.

 ## Adding support for Internationalization